codemagic-ci-cd/codemagic-docs/content/publishing/beta-deployment-with-fastlane.md

 ---
-description: Run fastlane scripts to deploy to beta distribution services
+description: How to deploy to fastlane beta in a Flutter UI pre-publish script
 title: Run fastlane for beta deployment
 weight: 7
 ---